Skip to Content

 To help you plan your first trip to Barcelona, we share our expert tips for visiting the city.
 This practical guide is based on our personal experiences and will not only help you plan your trip, but will also show you how to make the best of your time and budget.
 Find out!

 TIP: Book your accommodations in Barcelona as soon as you know your travel dates!
-Here you can see travelers’ favorite hotels in the center.
-Alternatively, check out the ultra-popular Motel One Barcelona – it offers great value in a very central location.
+We recommend staying close to Plaza Catalunya – it’s super central for everything.
+A great choice is Hotel 1898 with a stunning rooftop pool.
+Alternatively, check out the ultra-popular Motel One Barcelona – it offers great value.

-PRO TIP: This Barcelona Bundle includes all three and saves you time and money!
+PRO TIP: This ‘Best of Barcelona Bundle’ includes all three and saves you time and money!

 Here are our essential Barcelona travel tips: